 Architectural Composite Shingles

 Architectural composite shingles are often referred to as premium shingles.
 They are the heaviest and most expensive of the three basic types of asphalt shingles.
 Like dimensional shingles, architectural shingles have a three-dimensional appearance, but premium shingles offer enhanced dimensionality through areas of contrast and shadow.
 Some styles of architectural shingles are virtually impossible to distinguish from wood shakes or slate when viewed from the ground.
 Warranties on architectural shingles typically start at 40 years, and some carry lifetime warranties.

 Composite shingles are attractive and economical, and all styles are available in a variety of colors.
 Organic and fiberglass styles are highly resistant to water penetration and fire, but fiberglass composite shingles have a slight advantage over organic shingles in both areas.
 In a high wind or during wind damage, a roof may lose a few shingles, but replacement is fast and economical.
 If an area of the roof is heavily shaded, moss or mold may find a hospitable environment for growth; there are products that your roofer can install to solve the problem.

 To Learn More About Composite Shingles

 At Alpha Roofing Industries, we have been installing and repairing composite shingles for more than 35 years.
 We offer customers in Austin and Central Texas quality work at affordable prices.
-In addition to asphalt shingles, we also install metal roofing systems, attic insulation, flashing, gutters, skylights and siding.
+In addition to asphalt shingles, we also install metal roofing systems, flashing, skylights and siding.
 We offer free quotes; just use the online form to send us the details or call (512) 777-1086.

 Alpha Roofing Industries specializes Residential and Commercial Roofing in the the cities of Waco, Burleson, Waxahachie, Frisco, Plano, Wylie, Trophy Club, and Flower Mound, TX!